cjus/hydra-hpp/article.md

 #### startGame

 The final code we'll review is the code which actually kicks of the start of the game.
-Here we create our initial hotPotato message and set the
+Here we create our initial hotPotato message and set the the expiration to the current time plus the length of the game.

 ```javascript
 :